Backtesting

 Chart Quotas

-You can chart up to 4,000 data points.
 Intensive charting requires hundreds of megabytes of data, which is too much to stream online or display in a web browser.
-If you exceed the quota, the terminal displays the following message:
+The number of series and the number of data points per series you can plot depends on your organization tier.
+The following table shows the quotas:

 Exceeded maximum points per chart, data skipped